 Instructions

-• Preheat the oven to 350°F. Line a large baking sheet or two standard baking sheets with parchment paper and set aside.
+• Preheat your oven to 350°F. Line a large baking sheet or two standard baking sheets with parchment paper and set aside.

-• Toss all the ingredients except the chocolate chips into a food processor and pulse until the chickpeas are pureed and everything is well combined.
+• Toss all the ingredients (except the chocolate chips) into a food processor and pulse until the chickpeas are pureed and everything is well combined.
 Do not over-mix.
-Turn off the motor, remove the blade, and mix in the chocolate chips by hand.
+Turn off the motor, remove the blade, and fold in the chocolate chips by hand.

 Nutrition Information per serving